arun-kr-reddy/notes/cplusplus.md

   - can reassign vs cannot
   - can be NULL vs cannot
   - indirection (levels of pointers) vs single level
-  - can apply arithematic operations vs cannot
+  - can apply arithmetic operations vs cannot
   - can store in vector/array vs cannot
 - **arrow operator:** `obj->myFunc()` is same as `(*obj).myFunc()`
 - **pointer polymorphism:** used for strategy pattern, initialize to NULL & check interface pointer before calling its methods